 One of the proudest things any guide or tour operator can receive is good and or bad feedback in the form of testimonials.
-I am extremely grateful for the comments and testimonials were given by some of my guests over the last few years that I have to share them.
+I am extremely grateful for the comments and testimonials that have been given by some of my guests over the last few years form adventures and workshops they have joined me on.

 Jonathan and Angela Scott – The Big Cat People